-Many of you ( maybe) tried to do mosaic or similar with ready made mosaic tiles or picked up some plates on a flea market.
+Many of you ( maybe) tried to do mosaic or similar with ready-made mosaic tiles or picked up some plates on a flea market.
 Unfortunately, you also need a little bit more.
-I try to cover most or the mind process you have to make when dealing with grout.
+I try to cover most of the mental process you have to make when dealing with grout.

 Cement vs. Epoxy